-The Admission process and procedures of UKCBC is competitive and selective as per the requirements of the awarding bodies, other regulatory bodies and the admissions policy of the college; it is the responsibility of the Admissions Office to ensure that the educational standards are met consistently and fairly.
+The Admission process of UKCBC is both competitive and selective as per the requirements of the awarding bodies, other regulatory bodies and the admissions policy of the college.
+It is the responsibility of the Admissions Office to ensure that the educational standards are met consistently and fairly.

-The students will be denied to take admission at UKCBC when the Admissions team find that they are not suitable for the course that they have chosen.
-Those who are denied admissions and wish to appeal against the decision can make a formal appeal to the Admissions Office requesting for the re-consideration of the application.
+The students will be denied to take admission at UKCBC if the Admissions team find that they are not suitable for the course chosen.
+Those who are denied admissions and wish to appeal against the decision can make a formal appeal to the Admissions Office requesting for re-consideration of their application.

-An appeal can be submitted on various circumstances when students find that their academic credentials (scores and/ or grades) have significantly changed, or some of their documents gets lost, or if they believe that there was an error/mistake made in their application initial assessment process.
+An appeal can be submitted under various circumstances; when students find that their academic credentials (scores and/or grades) have significantly changed, or some of their documents get lost, or if they believe that there was an error made in their application/initial assessment process.

-The submission of the appeal can be made formally by submitting/sending the hard-copy appeal letter along with any relevant evidences that can support the application, or by email to firstname.lastname@example.org.
+The submission of the appeal can be made formally by sending the hard-copy appeal letter along with any relevant evidences that can support the application, or it can be submitted by email to email@example.com.

 Submitting an Appeal